linrongbin16/lin.vim/README.md

 - [Reference](#reference)
 - [Contribute](#contribute)

-## Introduction
+# Introduction

-lin.vim is aimed to out of box, IDE-like editing features, high performance, light weight and friendly to most users.
+Aim to be out of box, IDE-like editing experience, high performance, light weight and friendly to most users.

-lin.vim is focused on and only on editing, it doesn't compile/package/debug projects, not tutorial for new vim users neither.
+Focused on and only on editing, don't compile/package/debug projects, not tutorial for new vim users neither.

-lin.vim solved such issues:
+Solved below issues:

-- Solved the difficulty of choosing/coordinating/configuring plugins, a set of plugins are embeded and well configured to most needs.
+- Difficulty to choose/coordinate/configure plugins: embeded a set of plugins and well configured.
-- Solved the difficulty of duplicate installation on different OS and machines, it's been made easier by one line command (not on Windows for now).
+- Duplicate installation on different OS and machines: all is done by one line command (not on Windows for now).
-- Solved the difficulty of balance between performance and features, only carefully chosen plugins are installed, try to be a modern editor just like [vscode](https://code.visualstudio.com/).
+- Balance between features and performance: plugins are chosen carefully, while try to cover most modern editor features just like [vscode](https://code.visualstudio.com/).
-- Solved the UI-looking issue of original (neo)vim, make you happy working with pretty colorschemes/UI/icons.
-- Document everything so nothing is confused.
+- Original naive UI-looking: pretty colorschemes/UI/icons integrated.
-- Customization ability for special needs.
+- Customization: `plugin.vim` and `setting.vim` files provided for special needs.

-### Screenshots
+## Screenshots

 #### Simple but pretty UI